colouryen/2DSARSA/README.md

   <img src="img/DRL_Arc.png" alt="Deep Reinforcement Learning Architecture" width=80%">
 </p>

-Deep Dueling SARSA (2DSARSA) is a novel deep reinforcement learning algorithm based on the incorporation of the proposed [traffic flow maps]() and [power metric based reward function]() into the [Deep On-Policy Learning (SARSA)](https://ieeexplore.ieee.org/abstract/document/7849837) algorithm, as well as applying [Dueling Network Architectures](https://arxiv.org/abs/1511.06581) and [Experience Replay Memory](https://www.nature.com/articles/nature14236?wm=book_wap_0005).
+One contribution of this work relates to the design reinforcement learning algorithm.
+As mentioned before, deep RL methods that use neural networks, can be broadly classified into off-policy and on-policy methods.
+We have proposed and designed a novel on-policy deep RL agent for a centralized controller for a network of TSC that incorporate [traffic flow maps]() as the state description, the [power metric based reward function](), [Dueling Neural Network Architectures](https://arxiv.org/abs/1511.06581), and [Experience Replay Memory](https://www.nature.com/articles/nature14236?wm=book_wap_0005) to improve traffic signal control.
+The results show that the RL agent can better understand an environment, effectively learn from environmental feedback through the reward function and the learning process converges faster than many existing algorithms.
+In addition, the RL agent outperforms traditional BP-based algorithms and well-known deep off-policy based RL agents.

 ## Traffic Flow Maps (TFMs)

-To describe the states of the environment, we propose traffic flow maps (TFMs) that capture head-of-the-line (HOL) sojourn times for traffic lanes and HOL differences for adjacent intersections.
+Another fundamental problem in applying RL to a network of traffic intersections is the state space explosion problem.
+The state space grows exponentially both with increase in the fidelity of the state description as well as with the number of traffic intersections.
+An important contribution of this paper is to address this problem by describing the state using TFMs.
+In TFM, the state variables which can be real numbers (such as the waiting time of the Head-of-Line vehicle) are mapped into color map to transform the state into an image.
+This allows the state to be described with arbitrary high fidelity and capture and store dynamic traffic flows for a network of multiple intersections.
+We propose TFMs that capture head-of-the-line (HOL) sojourn times for traffic lanes and HOL differences for adjacent intersections.

 <p align="center">
 <img src="img/TFM_One_with_4_movements.png" alt="TFM for One Intersection with 4 Movements" width=36%/>